 FW382 Travel Abroad – Wildlife Ecology/Conservation – Baja CS, Mexico (Winter Semesters) (Syllabus)

 Understanding the natural history of the fish and wildlife species, wildlife management and conservation history, wildlife management practices between the U.S. and another country and integration of ecology principles into management actions unique to an international location.

-FW400 Conservation of Fish in Aquatic Ecosystems (Fall Semesters) (class website)
+FW400 Conservation of Fish in Aquatic Ecosystems (Fall Semesters) (Syllabus)

 Ecological processes that create habitat and biotic template for fish in aquatic ecosystems; human effects; strategies for conserving fishes.

 FW402 Fish Culture (Spring Semesters) (Syllabus)

 Principles and practices to produce food, bait, and sport fishes.

 Physiological ecology of fishes; functional adaptations and adjustments used to cope with environmental and physiological states.

 Review of efforts to study and conserve biological diversity, focused on fish and wildlife populations.

 FW467 Wildlife Disease Ecology (Fall Semesters) (Syllabus)